v2.0.9New: annotations, bookmarks, message votes, ChatGPT export import, safer transfer restore, compressed raw archive.

 Human-controlled unlock

-Password, optional TOTP, 24-word recovery phrase, one-time recovery code, or Touch ID on supported Macs opens read/search.
+Password, optional TOTP, 24-word recovery phrase, or Touch ID on supported Macs opens read/search.

 scrypt verifier + wrapped key